spacemakerai/course-wasm/README.md

   -o src/simple/simple.wasm           # output file
 ```

+**B)**

+**Note**

-**B)** All the following functions are async and return promises.
+All the following functions are async and return promises.
 For example the `fetch` method fetches a file from the server and download it.
 We need to wait for the results to return.
 This can be done with `const response = await fetch(...);`

-Go into `src/simple/simple.js` and jump into the init function.
+- Go into `src/simple/simple.js` and jump into the init function.
-Call the `fetch` method to get the `.wasm` module.
+- Call the `fetch` method to get the `.wasm` module.
 Pass it the path `src/simple/simple.wasm`.
-The response needs to be converted to a byte buffer, you can do that with the method `.arrayBuffer()` .
+- The response needs to be converted to a byte buffer, you can do that with the method `.arrayBuffer()` .
-Once we have our array buffer, we can use that as an argument to the function [`WebAssembly.instantiate`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiate)
+- Once we have our array buffer, we can use that as an argument to the function [`WebAssembly.instantiate`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiate)
 along with `importObjects`.
 After calling this function we want to end up with an instance of our module.
 As you can see, this instance is used in the `iterate` function below.

 **C)**